MathieuSnd/NoRISC/report/everything.md

 The `ARREADY`, `RVALID`, `AWREADY`, `WREADY` and `BVALID` signals are symbolic and still

-`RRESP` and `BRESP` are not used by the `picorv32_axi` core, so they are not geneated by the slave.
+`RRESP` and `BRESP` are not used by the `picorv32_axi` core, so they are not generated by the slave.
 However, a core could make use of these signals to generate memory access exceptions.
-For such a core, it would be usefull to give it a symbolic value when `RVALID` and respectively `BVALID` are asserted.
+For such a core, it would be useful to give it a symbolic value when `RVALID` and respectively `BVALID` are asserted.

 ## 2.3.
 Verification